burgesslouis/dynamic-investor-sentiment/README.md

 The above is a plot of the DE-BW index, alongside a ‘practical’ (DE-BW-PR) version, which uses only indicators which have been identified in the literature by that time.
 The two versions are both scaled using the standard deviation of the original DE-BW index, for simple comparison.
-Additionally, the BW index is included.
+Additionally, the BW and orthogonalised BW (O-BW) indices are included.